Barnyvic/managing-departments/README.md

 A GraphQL-based API for managing departments, built with NestJS, TypeORM, and PostgreSQL.

+## Live Demo

+The API is deployed and available at: [https://managing-departments.onrender.com/](https://managing-departments.onrender.com/)

 ## Features

 - GraphQL API with Apollo Server